to-ie/oh-no-it-s-raining/readme.md

         - [x] edit any activity
         - [x] delete any activity
     - [x] moderation of posts before they go live
-- [ ] Filters: to filter through the ideas, based on the location
+- [x] Filters: to filter through the ideas, based on the location
-- [ ] Refactoring of the structure
 - [ ] Make live
 - [ ] Check email works